jonhoo/thesis/000-proposal.md

 long as that data can later be re-produced.
 And finally, it allows the application to **selectively evict** from stateful operators as the working set changes.

+Another key advantage of partial state is that it makes it possible to extend a running dataflow program **lazily**.
+Noria can cheaply accommodate new segments of dataflow by instantiating the new dataflow as initially empty.
+That new dataflow is then populated through application activity, rather than by incurring a large upfront cost.

 The essence of the design is to introduce a notion of "missing state" to the dataflow engine.
 And alongside it, a mechanism to retroactively, and